 - In Juuma at Basecamp Oulanka (basecampoulanka.fi) there is a kiosk, a restaurant and a café

-- In Käylä village there is a food store (foodie.fi, in Finnish)
+- In Käylä village there is a grocery store (foodie.fi, in Finnish)

-- In Ruka holiday centre there are several restaurants (ruka.fi) and shops
+- In Ruka holiday centre there are several restaurants (ruka.fi), a grocery store and shops

 Campfire Sites and Cooking Places